Wolox/express-js-bootstrap/README.md

 By default, the environment will be **development**, but you can easily change it using the **NODE_ENV** environmental variable.

 #### Debugging
-As we know, a NodeJS application is not something easy to debug and because of that we've added the [devtool](https://github.com/Jam3/devtool) package to make it simpler.
-It will get started when running your app using the start script (`npm start`), making your debugging easier with some of the features of Chrome DevTools.
+As we know, a NodeJS application is not something easy to debug and because of that we've added the `--inspect` flag to make it simpler.
+Chrome DevTools will get started when running your app using the start script (`npm start`), making your debugging easier.

 #### Documentation
 Documentation will be served at `/docs`.
 Remember using [dictum.js](http://www.github.com/Wolox/dictum.js) package to automatically generate documentation for your endpoints.
 Check [this link](https://github.com/Wolox/dictum.js#chai) for further details.